isomerpages/moe-haisingcatholic/_hsc-community/Students/SECONDARY 1 REGISTRATION.md

 • All students are to have the following items with them **every day**:
 1. **Student Handbook**(to be issued when school starts)
 2. **English Language story book**
-3\.
-An **oral digital thermometer (ODT)**in working condition (a new ODT will be issued to all new Sec 1 students on the first day of school in a one-time exercise)
+3. **Oral digital thermometer (ODT)**in working condition (a new ODT will be issued to all new Sec 1 students on the first day of school in a one-time exercise)
 • Please do not come to the school if you are unwell, issued isolation order, given medical certificate, or have tested Ag+.